The Buildings of London (Walking Tour)

 No previous knowledge of art history, architecture or history is necessary.

 Each week we will meet at a different location in London and look at the buildings in that area.
 Classes will involve informal talks on the buildings and area from the tutor, and discussion with the whole class on the things we see.
+Please wear appropriate footwear and be aware of the weather - we will mainly be outside and it might rain sometimes.

 You do not need to have any previous experience of art history, architecture or history to enjoy and learn a great deal from this course, which is aimed at complete beginners and novices.